bg-write/spotify-clone-vite/README.md

 }
 ```

-Then create a custom hook (`useAuth`) to move the auth process away from the browser into our state and `Dashboard` while also incorporating our new server.
+Then create a custom hook (`useAuth`) to move the auth process away from the browser and into our state and `Dashboard` while also incorporating our new server.

 (WINTER 2023 NOTE: The React 18 update now runs useEffect twice instead of once; while we wait for a future React update, I've updated `main.jsx` to disable "StrictMode.")